 Curlew is the highest bird conservation priority in the country

-Shropshire Wildlife Trust (SWT) and SOS have established a long-term County-wide ‘Save Our Curlews’ campaign, funded by a joint appeal.
-It is being co-ordinated by SWT.
+In 2018 and 2019, Shropshire Wildlife Trust (SWT) and SOS established a long-term County-wide ‘Save Our Curlews’ campaign, funded by a joint appeal.
+SWT withdrew in 2019.
+The Campaign and Appeal are being continued and co-ordinated by SOS.

 A summary of the project work, and the monitoring by the CWGs, in 2018, can be found here, in MS Word format (.docx).

 The 10 CWGs covered 137 of Shropshire’s 870 tetrads, and over 270 people contributed over 2,200 hours to the surveys, a clear indication of the commitment of local people to saving our Curlews.
 Between them, the Groups found 80-100 territories.
-A summary can be found here, though the precise figures need to be checked at CWG meetings up to the end of March 2019.
+A summary can be found here.

 Curlews in Shropshire, and the Save our Curlews campaign

 The status of Curlews in Shropshire, a summary of the monitoring carried out by the CWGs since the first one started in 2004, and other aspects of the campaign, can be found here.

 In 2018, Curlew Country concentrated on headstarting”, by removing eggs from nests, incubating them, rearing the hatched chicks in captivity, and releasing the fledged young into the wild, under license obtained from Natural England.
 Twenty-one were released.
 In 2019, 33 were released, and one of six headstarted fledged young in 2017 returned to the area to breed.

 It is not known how many of these young will survive and return to their natal area from 2020 onwards, or whether the absence of contact with parents will have any effect on their behaviour and life skills, so the results need to be carefully monitored.
 However, experience in previous years found that few if any of these eggs would have hatched and produced fledged young if left in the nests, so the experiment is easily justified.